31st Annual Meeting of the Decision Sciences Institute

 This study focuses on assessing management's perceptions of Environmentally Responsible Manufacturing and the Environmental Management System (EMS) - the formal corporate system often held responsible for implementing ERM.
 This focus on management is needed given the importance of management support to any corporate-wide undertaking.
 The findings show that under certain conditions, which are widely applicable, there is a general lack of agreement between the various managerial levels about the EMS and its effects.
 Furthermore, top management, in several cases, does not have a very positive view of EMS and ERM.
 The result is the emergence of a potential obstacle to the widespread acceptance of ERM and EMS.

 Melnyk, Steve; Sroufe, Robert; and Montabon, Frank L., "How Does Management View Environmentally Responsible Manufacturing?
 An Empirical Study" (2001).
-Supply Chain and Information Management Conference Papers, Posters and Proceedings.
+Supply Chain Management Conference Papers, Posters and Proceedings.
 3.